isomerpages/moe-ferngreenpri/_general-information/Announcements.md

 description: ""
 ---

+### The President's Award for Teachers (PAT) and the Outstanding Youth in Education Award (OYEA) 2024
+Every year, President’s Award for Teachers (PAT) and the Outstanding Youth in Education Award (OYEA) are given out to teachers in Singapore to recognise their professional excellence.
+Both PAT and OYEA are national awards.

+PAT pays tribute to experienced teachers for their role in moulding the future of our nation.
+These teachers are role models for the teaching profession as they demonstrate a deep passion for teaching, and they inspire both their students and peers through their words and deeds.

+OYEA recognises young teachers who have shown admirable passion for teaching, and commitment to inspiring and nurturing their students.
+These teachers personify youthful idealism, energy and enthusiasm, and inspire both their students and peers through their words and deeds.
+Educators born on or after 30 June 1989 are eligible for the award.

+Nominations for PAT 2024 and OYEA 2024 are now open and will close on Wednesday, 10 January 2024.

+We would like to invite you and your child/ward to submit your nomination(s) for one or more deserving teacher(s) by clicking on the URLs or scanning the QR codes below.
+Your nomination(s) will be a source of encouragement for the teacher(s).

 ### Join Us for Our Open House 2023!
 #### **Registration is closed.**
 You are invited to experience the vibrant learning community of Fern Green Primary School at our Open House event!